fp149/Cleaning-Data-Project/Codebook.md

 # Cleaning-Data-Project
 final project for coursera data science specialization course 3

-A full description of variable names can be found below, cpied for the source data info files.
+A full description of variable names can be found below, copied for the source data info files.

-Individual steps used in the process of converting raw data -> processed tidy data are documented within comments in the run_analysis.R file

-Note: for the run_analysis.R file to run without adjustment, the zip file containing hte raw data, or the extracted data as provided in this repository must be stored in c:/Coursera/DataScience/c3Final

-The choice of a wide tidy data format was made for this particular application